CrossCurrents

 CrossCurrents is a quarterly peer-reviewed academic journal published by the Association for Public Religion and Intellectual Life.
-The editor-in-chief is S. Brent Rodriguez-Plate (Hamilton College).
+The editor-in-chief is S. Brent Rodriguez-Plate of Hamilton College.
 Before 1990, it was published by Cross Currents Corporation, under co-editors William Birmingham and Joseph Cunneen.
 They transferred publication to the association in 1990.

 The journal began with the vision of Joseph Cunneen, a Catholic soldier in General Patton's army.
 Taking advantage of the G.I.
-Bill after WWII, Cunneen wanted to bring European religious thinking to the United States.
+Bill after World War II, Cunneen wanted to bring European religious thinking to the United States.
 As a result, the journal became committed to post-Holocaust theology and Jewish-Christian relations.

-In time, it would expand to multiple religious traditions, including Islam, Buddhism, Hinduism, and Indigenous traditions.
-It also remained committed to issues of social justice, publishing feminist theology in the 1960s (especially Rosemary Radford Ruether and Elisabeth Schüssler Fiorenza), Black theology in the 1970s (especially James H. Cone), and was one of the first English-language journals to publish work of the Latin American liberation theology movement.
+Over time, it expanded to encompass multiple religious traditions, including Islam, Buddhism, Hinduism, Native American religions, and other indigenous religions.
+Moreover, it remained dedicated to issues of social justice, publishing feminist theology in the 1960s, particularly the work of Rosemary Radford Ruether and Elisabeth Schüssler Fiorenza, as well as Black theology in the 1970s, notably that of James H. Cone.
+Additionally, it was among the pioneering English-language journals to publish works on Latin American liberation theology movement.
 Work in the journal is supplemented by an online magazine, The Commons.